flozz/rivalcfg/doc/contributing.rst

 Contributing
 ============

-Thank you for your interest about rivalcfg.
+Thank you for your interest about Rivalcfg.
 You will find here all useful information to contribute.